sandeepsingh2406/Code-Search-Engine/README.md

 2. Both classes can be run individually, OhlohDownlStrMultiActor.scala and SearchEngine.scala, as they are independent.
 Right click on OhlohDownlStrMultiActor.scala and Run -> **StreamDownlESProject** - this is the pre-processing of index on the elastic search engine deployed on google cloud.
 Noew SearchEngine.scala -> Right click and run **SearchEngine** to run the code search engine and then use the search engine url in your browser.

-3. After the web service is created, the URL to access it is http://localhost:8080 (This is specified in SearchEngine.scala )
+3. After the web service is created, the URL to access it is http://104.197.155.244:8080 (This is specified in SearchEngine.scala )

-   Instructions to use the web service created(These instructions can also be found when you browse to http://localhost:8080 using a browser:
+   Instructions to use the web service created(These instructions can also be found when you browse to http://104.197.155.244:8080 using a browser:

     Note: If count is not specified, by default 5 search results are obtained
+	Note: If running the web service locally, replace the IP(http://104.197.155.244/) by "localhost"

        **Language based search**

      1. Searching all projects for a specified langugage(for example, java)
         Extension: ?language=java

-     So you enter the URL: http://localhost:8080/?language=java
+     So you enter the URL: http://104.197.155.244:8080/?language=java

      Some of the langugages used in the indexed projects are: Java, Go, PHP, JS, CSS, HTML, XML